Cycle symmetry, limit theorems, and fluctuation theorems for diffusion processes on the circle: Introduction

-This implies that the time needed for a diffusion process on the circle to form a forward or backward cycle is independent of which one of these two cycles is formed (see Remark \ref{independent1} below).
-This independence result is important because it shows that the cycle dynamics of any diffusion process on the circle is nothing but a Markov renewal process (see Lemma \ref{MRPcycle} below).
+This implies that the time needed for $X$ to form a forward or backward cycle is independent of which one of these two cycles is formed.
+This independence result is important because it shows that the cycle dynamics for any diffusion process on the circle with any initial distribution is nothing but a renewal random walk (see Theorem \ref{renewal}).